grace-bible/GAM-boarding-scripts/README.md

 # Google Workspace User Provisioning and Deprovisioning Scripts

 This collection of bash scripts automate the process of onboarding new users in Google Workspace.
-It uses the [Google Apps Manager (GAMADV-XTD3)](https://github.com/taers232c/GAMADV-XTD3) command-line tool to interact with Google Workspace APIs.
+It uses the [Google Apps Manager (GAMADV-XTD3)](https://github.com/taers232c/GAMADV-XTD3) command-line tool to interact with Google Workspace APIs.[^1]

 > [!CAUTION]
 > Ensure that sensitive information, such as passwords, is handled securely.
 Be careful publishing real passwords (even temporary ones) in a repo, and only disable `changepasswordatnextlogin` in [onboard.sh](/onboard.sh) if you know what you're doing.